ACManoa/acmanoa.github.io/_posts/2024-01-03-kanehekili-datathon.md

 categories: [ACManoa]
 ---

+REGISTRATION OPEN!
+Datathon competition is open to students of all skill levels of Data Science.

+Step 1: Register yourself for the competition at https://forms.gle/74eHk3ZWGekb7BfN7

+Step 2: Form a team!
+Then register your team at https://forms.gle/L3P55WFz9Ux8kyvD6

 ## What is Datathon?

 Datathon, similar to a hackathon, is a weekend-long competition where students collaborate in teams to develop a data science project that solves a problem announced at the event.